 With so many slow cookers, crock pots and pressure cookers on the market, finding one that can fulfil as many different roles as possible without compromising the overall quality of our meals was difficult.
 The best pressure cooker also must have easy-to-use programmable functions which accommodate a variety of different recipes.
 This is why we chose here top 6 best pressure cooker.

-Top 6 Best Pressure Cooker Reviews
+Top 6 Best Pressure Cooker In 2019 Reviews

 1. Instant Pot IP-DUO60 7-in-1 Multi-Functional Pressure Cooker